HOMEMADE FRIES (AIR FRYER)

 Home » Recipes » Side with that? » FRIES AIR FRYER

 Skip the takeout counter and make your own Fries at home in the Air Fryer!
-They’re crispy and delicious, go good with almost anything and are so much easier to make than you might think!
+They’re crispy and delicious, go good with almost anything, and are so much easier to make than you might think!

-These Air Fryer French Fries are Restaurant Quality French Fries easily enjoyed in the comfort of your own home!
-McDonald’s, who?!
-Soft and pillowy insides, crispy and golden outsides with the perfect crunch and texture all the way around.
-These homemade French Fries are seriously delicious and are great all on their own or alongside so many delicious mains.
-The Air Fryer works its magic and they come out perfectly tender every single time.
+These homemade French fries are seriously delicious and are great all on their own or alongside so many delicious mains.
+The air fryer works its magic and they come out perfectly tender every single time.
 They’re best served up with all your favourite dipping sauces for an extra tasty treat!

 tray of air fryer fries topped with parsley with bowl of ketchup and white dip

-French Fries.
+French fries.
 Who doesn’t love ’em?
-But have you had Fries in the Airfryer before?
+But have you had fries in the air fryer before?
 They’re on a whole other level.
 Trussst me.
 When I say restaurant quality at home, I mean these might just be better than any other french fry that has ever graced your pie hole in ANY restaurant or pub you’ve ever stepped foot in.
 Yeah, THAT good.

 Ok, let’s get one thing straight right off the bat.
 I love my Air Fryer.
 But I mean, that’s really no secret.
-If you have yet to hop on the Air Frying bandwagon, might I suggest you’re missing out on a whole new world of deliciousness.
-I mean, just look at these Air Fryer Chickpea Patties who’s deliciousness surely speak for themselves.
+If you have yet to hop on the air frying bandwagon, might I suggest you’re missing out on a whole new world of deliciousness.
+I mean, just look at these air fryer chickpea patties who’s deliciousness surely speak for themselves.

 Don’t get me wrong, I love a good oven roasted potato and these crispy baked potato wedges still have a special place in my heart.
-But, DANG, Air Fryer.
+But, DANG, air fryer.
 YOU CAME TO PLAY.

-Now that I think of it, Fries in the Air Fryer was the first thing I ever made in it.
+Now that I think of it, fries in the air fryer was the first thing I ever made in it.
 And believe-you-me, there’s been-a mannnny batches since.
 I just love the easy clean up, the health factor and how you can really achieve the crispiest french fries right in the comfort of your own PJs!
 Now, that’s what I’m talkin’ about!

 WHAT YOU NEED TO MAKE THESE PERFECT AIR FRYER FRIES (BESIDES YOUR PJs)